 In quantum physics, a virtual state is a very short-lived, unobservable quantum state.
 In many quantum processes a virtual state is an intermediate state, sometimes described as “imaginary” in a multi-step process that mediates otherwise forbidden transitions.
 Such is the state of the universe before the actualization of dimensional realities.

 The second dimension records the point in motion.
-That movement creates space, which until that movement took place, never existed.
+Movement creates spacetime, which until that movement took place, never existed.
 A line is composed of many clones of that individual point.
-All are all the same point.
+All points are the same point.
 The prototype line also exists everywhere and nowhere simultaneously.
-Space is defined, but not the duration, as time does not yet exist.
-The positions and entanglements of electrons are possible because they exist in the second dimension, everywhere at once but not in time.
+Space is defined by the measurement of duration.
+The entanglements of electrons are possible because they exist in the second dimension, everywhere at once without time’s duration.
+They materialize when observed and remain in a physical timeline,

 It is through the ‘observation’ of itself, perhaps by touch, that a point becomes a line.
 This second dimension is the birth of the finite.
 It creates a process of a beginning and an ending.
 It creates an observed, closed system.